mitchtabian/HOWTO-django-channels-daphne/README.md

 `CTRL+C` to exit.

-Make sure Redis can be accessed through "localhost" or in otherwords "127.0.0.1".
-`CTRL+F` to find 'bind 127.0.0.1'

 `sudo apt install net-tools`

 Confirm Redis is running at 127.0.0.1.
 Port should be 6379 by default.

 `sudo netstat -lnp | grep redis`

 `sudo systemctl restart redis.service`